-Football is back in "Death Valley" and there’s nothing like heading to Baton Rouge to watch the LSU Tigers Football team play.
-In case you don’t fill up at tailgates or concessions, try these places to eat around Tiger Stadium before or after watching LSU Football dominate the field.
+Football is back in Tiger Stadium, and there’s nothing like heading to Baton Rouge to watch the LSU Tigers play.
+In case you don’t fill up at tailgates or concessions, try these places to eat around Tiger Stadium before or after watching the Fighting Tigers dominate the field.

-The original Walk-On’s Bistreaux and Bar’s Burbank location is just steps away from Alex Box.
-It’s the closest on this list to the stadium and eating here feels like you’re at the game.
-Don’t have tickets?
-Watch the game while sitting on the beautiful outdoor patio and hear the cheers from Skip Bertman Field!
-The LSU-themed sports bar’s atmosphere is unbeatable for gameday.
+The original Walk-On’s Bistreaux and Bar’s Burbank location is just steps away from Tiger Stadium, and eating here almost feels like you’re at the game.
+No tickets?
+No problem!
+Watch the game while sitting on the beautiful outdoor patio and hear the stadium roar with cheers.
+The atmosphere is truly unbeatable on game day!

-There’s a reason Chimes was named the “Best Place to Bring Someone from Out of Town” by Thrillest Magazine.
-You’ll get a true taste of Louisiana inside this restaurant.
-It’s located on the Northgates of LSU’s campus, and worth the visit for the chargrilled oysters and any of the large selection of cold brews on tap.
+There’s a reason The Chimes was named the “Best Place to Bring Someone from Out of Town” by Thrillest Magazine.
+You’ll get a true taste of South Louisiana at this local favorite.
+Located by the Northgates of LSU’s campus, this place is worth a visit for the chargrilled oysters and any of the large selection of cold brews on tap.

 The Quick Bite: AM Mart

-Stay with me on this one.
+Stay with us on this one.
 American Market/AM Mart/A.M.
-Mart/A & M Mart, you’ll hear it referred to a lot of ways, but this lowkey sandwich shop is a must-try.
+Mart/A & M Mart – you’ll hear it referred to a lot of ways, but this lowkey sandwich shop is a must-try.
 It might look like just a tiny, unnoticeable convenience store, but the small deli inside produces some of the best sandwiches in Baton Rouge.
-They’ve won numerous “Best of LSU” awards voted on by students for their amazing taste and low prices.
-Although there aren’t too many tables to sit and eat at AM Mart, it’s the perfect place to call ahead and grab a bite for the road if you’re heading down Nicholson/Hwy 30.
+They’ve won numerous “Best of LSU” awards voted by students for the amazing taste and low prices.
+Although there aren’t too many tables to sit and eat at AM Mart, it’s the perfect place to call ahead and grab a bite for the road if you’re heading down Nicholson Drive.

 The Baton Rouge Tradition: Pastime Restaurant & Lounge